 Five days into our trip, I found my mom sitting on my grandma’s front porch staircase crying.
 I had never, ever seen my mom cry.

 Her tears, made me tear.
 I felt an instant sadness take over me.
 Seeing my mom in this type of emotional pain, broke my heart into a jigsaw puzzle with hundreds of mini pieces.
 I walked down the staircase, sat down beside my mom and listened to her weep.
-A few seconds later, she looked up at me, her eyes welled in tears, as she said, “My mom so mean to me, I hate it here.”
+A few seconds later, she looked up at me, her eyes welled with tears, as she said, “My mom so mean to me, I hate it here.”

-My mom in that moment, was a little girl again.
+My mom in that moment was a little girl again.
 Being in the house with her mom, brought back her past hurts.
 The memories she suppressed came rushing back.
 The pain that led her to run away from home at sixteen.

 My sudden recollection of this incident of my mom and grandmas relationship calmed me down.
 My broken seven-year-old soul slowly vanished and my adult soul came back to reality.
 Standing in my childhood home, I looked at my mom’s face and realized that yelling at her wasn’t going to solve anything.

 The only thing I could do was forgive her.